reorx/vim-tomorrow-theme/README.md

 - Tomorrow Theme is not compatible with [base16](https://github.com/chriskempson/base1://github.com/chriskempson/base16) in iTerm2 with both base16-iterm2 and base16-shell, which I don't intent to fix in this repo.

+Backlogs:

+- [ ] The yellow is too close to green